dannybauman/30-day-map-challenge-2025/docs/maps/18-out-of-this-world/gemini3-ai-studio/README.md

    - Iteration can break working code

 4. **Preview vs. production gap**
-   - Apps work perfectly in preview
+   - Apps work well in preview
    - Fail completely in deployment
    - No way to test deployment before publishing